-This occurs when the employee has violated a company policy, failed to perform their duties, displayed consistently poor behaviour or attitude, or has acted in an unethical way that violates the company’s policies.
+This occurs when the employee has violated a company policy, failed to perform their duties (or poor performance), displayed consistently poor behaviour or attitude, or acted in an unethical way that violates the company’s policies.
 Depending on the jurisdiction, a company may dismiss an employee who has committed gross misconduct without warning.

 Termination ‘with a cause’ is usually used as a measure of last resort.
 The employee should have been warned that they would be dismissed if their behaviour continues.
 However, immediate termination is possible if the policy violation is very severe (for example, if an employee has harassed their co-workers).

-Involuntary termination is ‘without cause’ because it happens when an employer layoff an employer, typically due to changing market conditions or business decisions that require the dismissal of workers.
+Involuntary termination is ‘without cause’ because it happens when an employer lays off an employer, typically due to changing market conditions or business decisions that require the dismissal of workers.
 Organisations may downsize or restructure to reduce operating costs and increase productivity, which means that some employees will become redundant.

-The termination is involuntary and ‘without a cause’, as the employees are dismissed through no fault of their own, against their will.
+The termination is involuntary and ‘without a cause’ as the employees are dismissed through no fault of their own and against their will.
 It is initiated by the employer.

 Constructive dismissal is a legal term, referring to the circumstances in which an employee is forced to resign due to a hostile work environment created by the employer.
 This is different from firing or resignation because the employee has no choice but to leave due to such working conditions.